prisma/orm-benchmarks/README.md

 You can turn on two debug setting via the `DEBUG` environment variable:

 - `benchmarks:compare-results`: Compare the results at the end of each benchmark run.
 Note that this approach will consume more memory because the results of all executed queries are collected.

+## Notes

+- This repo contains an unfinished MySQL implementation.
+- The final results that are published on [`https://benchmarks.prisma.io`](https://benchmarks.prisma.io) are based on the data in [`./results-website`](./results-website).
+- The script in [`./src/lib/website-output.ts`](./src/lib/website-output.ts) is used to generate the JSON structures that are the basis for the result visualisation in [`https://benchmarks.prisma.io`](https://benchmarks.prisma.io).